An animation is made from a series of framed images displayed one after the other to create the illusion of motion.

 - Another method is to use computer-generated tweens (Classic Tween, Shape Tween and Motion Tween), you create the first and the last frame, then the Flash aplication makes the connection between them, creating the other frames automatically.

-Frames and Timeline The main tool used in Flash animation is the Timeline Panel.
+The main tool used in Flash animation is the Timeline Panel

 You don't draw into a frame on the Timeline, you draw onto the Stage.
 The current-frame marker (Playhead) indicates the frame whose contents are currently onscreen.